kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 ## How Do You Start Using a Kaltura Client Library?

-First, [decide where to get a client library](#DecidingontheRightTypeofClientLibrary).
+First, [decide on the right type of client library](#DecidingontheRightTypeofClientLibrary).
 Then do one of the following:

 * [Get a client library for Kaltura Hosted Edition][4].
 * [Generate a client library for Kaltura On-Prem and Kaltura CE][5].